haydenmaureen11/Maureen-Hayden/index.md

 - 2011-2015 	University of Rhode Island.
 B.S.
 Marine Biology.
 Degree confirmed May 17, 2015.
 GPA: 3.46/4.0 Dean’s List

 ## **Grants, Other Funding, Honors, and Awards**
--Paul and Ellen Ruckers Scholarship. $2,000.
+- Paul and Ellen Ruckers Scholarship. $2,000.
 July 2020.
-American Council of the Blind -Grants-In-Aid of Graduate Research Program. $2,367.
+American Council of the Blind
+- Grants-In-Aid of Graduate Research Program. $2,367.
 May 2020.
 Texas Sea Grant.
--Paul and Ellen Ruckers Scholarship. $2,000.
+- Paul and Ellen Ruckers Scholarship. $2,000.
 July 2019.
-American Foundation for the Blind -National Federation of the Blind National Scholarship Program Finalist.
+American Foundation for the Blind
+- National Federation of the Blind National Scholarship Program Finalist.
 Kurzweil Foundation Scholarship. $1,000.
 July 2019.
 Kurzweil Foundation and National Federation of the Blind.
--National Federation of the Blind National Scholarship Program Finalist.
+- National Federation of the Blind National Scholarship Program Finalist.
 Google Scholarship. $1,000.
 July 2019.
 Google and National Federation of the Blind.
--National Federation of the Blind National Scholarship Program Finalist. $3,000.
+- National Federation of the Blind National Scholarship Program Finalist. $3,000.
 July 2019.
 National Federation of 	the Blind.
--Gary Gray Memorial Student Award.
+- Gary Gray Memorial Student Award.
 Accountability, Climate and Equity (ACE) Awards.
-April 2019 Texas A&M University -Valerie de la Valdene Memorial Disabled Diver Training Grant.
+April 2019 Texas A&M University
+- Valerie de la Valdene Memorial Disabled Diver Training Grant.
 March 2019.
 Women Divers Hall of Fame.
--National Federation of the Blind of Texas State Scholarship. $2,000.
+- National Federation of the Blind of Texas State Scholarship. $2,000.
 November 2018.
 National Federation of the 	Blind of Texas.
--Fred Scheigert Graduate Scholarship. $3,000.
+- Fred Scheigert Graduate Scholarship. $3,000.
 June 2018.
 Council for Citizens With Low Vision International.
--Grants-In-Aid of Graduate Research Program. $1,000.
+- Grants-In-Aid of Graduate Research Program. $1,000.
 May 2018.
 Texas Sea Grant.
--Outstanding Graduate Academic Achievement.
+- Outstanding Graduate Academic Achievement.
 June 2017.
 Walla Walla University.
 Walla Wal

 ## **Service and Outreach**
 - August 2018-Present 	Disability Subcommission.
 Diversity Committee Student Government Association.
 Texas A&M University.